KevinMLanderos/Gene-discovery-from-biomedical-literature/README.md

 - **reports**
 An obligatory directory, needed to report the yield of the trained CRF.
 In this directory resides all of the results of training with increasing training set.

+- Experimental_Grid.png :  Table that shows the different characteristics and parameters used to train the CRF the project in each RUN.
 - Gene_extraction_from_Biomedical_Literature.pdf :  Article in pdf format.
 - training_validation_v3.py: the original script for training an testing  a lbfgs CRF model